-4. Check for incentives to cash in on all of the benefits of EV ownership.
+5. Check for incentives to cash in on all of the benefits of EV ownership

-5. Review your past three months of electricity bills.
+6. Review your past three months of electricity bills

 While you’ll no longer be at the mercy of the world oil market prices, you’ll still need to fuel up your EV.
 Being aware of your current electricity rate will give you a sense of the long-term savings after the upfront installation costs.
+In fact, according to Consumer Reports, owning an EV will save the typical driver $6,000 to $12,000 over the life of the vehicle, compared to owning a comparable gas-powered vehicle.
+And remember the IRA?
+Consumer Reports estimates EV drivers can save as much as $1,100 in the first year of ownership alone!
 Also think of the time you’ll save not taking those trips to the gas station and charging up at home—that’s time and money you get back.

 Most U.S. states treat electric car purchases no differently than a traditional fossil-fuel-powered purchase.
 Whether you get your car in or outside of the state you live in, the DMV of your home state will want the following information.
 Tip: if you buy from an auto dealer, they do all of this for you.